Metaunits/metaunit/README.md

     meters to centimeters
     meters to decimeters
     kilometers to meters
-    squareCentimeters to squareMillimeters
+    square centimeters to square millimeters
-    squareMeters to squareCentimeters
+    square meters to square centimeters
-    hectares to squareMeters
+    hectares to square meters
-    squareMeters to hectares
+    square Meters to hectares
-    squareKilometers to squareMeters
+    square Kilometers to square Meters
-    cubicCentimeters to cubicMillimeters
+    cubic centimeters to cubic millimeters
-    cubicDecimeters to cubicCentimeters
+    cubic decimeters to cubic centimeters
-    cubicMeters to cubicCentimeters
+    cubic meters to cubic centimeters
-    cubicMeters to cubicDecimeters
+    cubic meters to cubic decimeters
     grams to milligrams
     decagrams to grams
     kilograms to grams